 The practice had systems for appropriate and safe handling of medicines.
-Antimicrobial prescribing audits were carried out.
+An antimicrobial prescribing audit was ongoing at the time of the inspection.

 Track record on safety, and lessons learned and improvements

 The practice had systems to review and investigate incidents and accidents.
 The practice had a system for receiving and acting on safety alerts.